Cole-Heng/Swarm_Thesis/README.md

 ## Creating Initialization Files

-TODO

 ### File From Scratch

 To create a file from scratch, 3 sections must be written, the Header, the Boids, and the Objects.
 Each parameter is on a new line and there are no blank lines in the file.
 An example init file can be found at `./TESTING/test_init.txt`.
 The structure of parameters in the file is below and many of the definitions of the parameters can be found from commands in above sections.
-All values should be `int`s
+All values should be `int`

 #### Header